Blavatsky and Christianity: Her Fundamental Christological Disputes and Her Defense of the Theosophical Position

 The first method is easy and leads to social respectability and the praise of men; the other is difficult and requires more than ordinary devotion to truth, a disregard for direct personal benefits and an unwavering perseverance…” (Helena P. Blavatsky, Lucifer, Vol. VI, No. 34, June 1890, pg.
 333)

-In H.P.B.’s time, Christian authors had already argued, that the origins of Theosophy to be from “Nephilim,” or the fallen angels of Genesis.
+In H.P.B.’s time, Christian authors had already poorly argued, that the origins of Theosophy were from “Nephilim,” or the fallen angels of Genesis.
 Many modern Christians interpret everything as fallen angels.
 Indian exoteric accounts have the Asura.
 Jews had another meaning of them:

 “This proves once more that the so-called “myths,” in order to be at least approximately dealt with in any degree of justice, have to be closely examined from all their aspects.
 In truth, every one of the seven Keys has to be used in its right place, and never mixed with the others, if we would unveil the entire cycle of mysteries.
 In our day of dreary soul-killing materialism, the ancient priest Initiates have become, in the opinion of our learned generations, the synonyms of clever impostors, kindling the fires of superstition in order to obtain an easier sway over the minds of men.
 This is an unfounded calumny, generated by scepticism and uncharitable thoughts.
 No one believed more in Gods — or, we may call them, the Spiritual and now invisible Powers, or Spirits, the noumena of the phenomena — than they did; and they believed just because they knew.
 If, initiated into the Mysteries of Nature, they were forced to withhold their knowledge from the profane, who would have surely abused it, such secrecy was undeniably less dangerous than the policy of their usurpers and successors.
 The former taught only that which they well knew.
 The latter, teaching what they do not know, have invented, as a secure haven for their ignorance, a jealous and cruel Deity, who forbids man to pry into his mysteries under the penalty of damnation.
 As well they may, for his mysteries can at best be only hinted at in polite ears, never described. (…) It is not the key of St. Peter, or the Church dogma, but the narthex — the wand of the candidate for initiation — that has to be wrenched from the grasp of the long-silent Sphinx of the ages.”
 (The Secret Doctrine, Vol. 2., pg.
 517-18)